jo3-l/jo3-l/README.md

 # About me

 Hi!
-I'm Joseph Liu, an incoming CS student at the University of Waterloo.
+I'm Joseph Liu, a first-year CS student at the University of Waterloo.

 If you're reading this, you probably know me in real life (👀) or through my involvement with the YAGPDB Discord bot, where I am an administrator and [longtime